 1) Core Building — The building is built for a specific number of students, including shared spaces, like gyms, cafeterias, hallways, etc.

 2) Modulars — These additional structures provide classroom space, but do not increase the core building space for those shared spaces.

-Districtwide, we're at 110% capacity utilization for our core buildings.
-When we include modulars, we're at 95%.
-Next year, we expect to be at 122% core building capacity and 97% capacity with modulars.
+Districtwide in 2021-22, we were at 110% capacity utilization for our core buildings.
+When we include modulars, it was 95%.
+This year, we expect to be at 122% core building capacity and 97% capacity with modulars.

 Capacity challenges affect students in three main ways.

 With a finite number of physical classrooms, the number of students per class has had to increase.
 This reduces one-on-on learning support.

 New and innovative programs are limited by the spaces available.
 Additionally, spaces like computer labs and collaborative spaces have transitioned to instructional spaces.

 To help manage growth, we purchased five modulars (25 classrooms).
 This is in addition to our 16 existing modulars (47 classrooms).
 Every single school in our district will have at least one modular to support our capacity challenges in 2022-23.

 We worked with a demographer to determine projections for future growth.
 It may come as no surprise — all signs point to the growth continuing.
 By the 2025 school year, we expect to see 10,501 students in our district, a 32% increase from this school year.

 WHY GROWTH DOESN'T PAY FOR ITSELF